 If you’re thinking about taking a luxury trip to Iceland, experiencing the country’s stunning natural beauty is probably at the forefront of your mind.
 But rest assured, you’ll get to enjoy boutique accommodation here too.

 Iceland’s luxury hotels each have their own special charm and appeal.
-From wellness retreats to adventure hotels, you’ll find something in the Land of Fire and Ice to suit you perfectly.
+They include wellness retreats and adventure hotels, so you’ll find something in the Land of Fire and Ice to suit you.

-Here’s our pick of the best hotels for luxury travel in Iceland.
+Here’s our round-up of the best hotels for luxury travel in Iceland.